1. Dremel 8220-1/28 12-Volt Max Cordless Rotary Tool

 In terms of power, the Dremel 8220 has a surprising amount of power for a cordless tool.
 With all of the bits and attachments, you can pretty much rip through anything and get all of your engraving, polishing, and sanding.
 We have never encountered a situation where we need more power.
 And if we did, we would probably use an oscillating saw or sawzall.
 We recommend you get the accessories as they are quite nice and are fitted for the Dremel.

-In terms of attachments, we really like the Flex Shaft, as you can do engravings and shaping with ease with this attachment.
+In terms of attachments, we really like the Flex Shaft, as you can do engravings and shape with ease with this attachment.
 The flex shaft is small and easy to handle.
-Overall, we realy like the Dremel 8220.
-It is the best portable rotary tool that has great battery life, excellent performance, plenty of versatility, and great ergonimcs.
+Overall, we really like the Dremel 8220.
+It is the best portable rotary tool that has great battery life, excellent performance, plenty of versatility, and great ergonomics.

-It is a tube like shaft that attaches to the rotary tool and allows you to hold it like a pen and do precision engravings.
-There are 100 pieces of accessories that comes with the tool including sanding disks, dressing stones, cut off wheels, sander bands, drum sanders, mandrels, and more.
+It is a tube-like shaft that attaches to the rotary tool and allows you to hold it like a pen and do precision engravings.
+There are 100 pieces of accessories that come with the tool including sanding disks, dressing stones, cut-off wheels, sander bands, drum sanders, mandrels, and more.
 The WEN 2305 also has a spindle lock that makes changing out bits and accessories extremely easy.

 The Black & Decker RTX-B is the best dremel tool if you want a cheap corded rotary tool that will accomplish most tasks.
 The key selling point of the RTX-B is value.
 You are getting great value for the amount of money invested in this.
 It offers 3 speeds at 12k, 24k, and 30k RPM, which is enough for most jobs.
-Changing out accessories are extremely easy because of the convenient flip lock spindle system.
+Changing out accessories is extremely easy because of the convenient flip-lock spindle system.

 What can you use a Rotary Tool for?

-There are many functions of the rotary tool that is really is impossible to list all of them.
+There are many functions of the rotary tool that is really impossible to list all of them.
 Let’s just say you can be very creative with it.
-In general, you can use it on anything that need grinding or cutting.
-Some common uses include removing rust, polishing any material including jewelry, cut and shape wood, plastic, fiberglass, and sand any material.
+In general, you can use it on anything that needs grinding or cutting.
+Some common uses include removing rust, polishing any material including jewelry, cutting and shaping wood, plastic, and fiberglass, and sanding any material.

 Choosing the Best Dremel Tool

 Some material requires high speeds and some material needs low speeds, so you need a rotary tool that can be extremely versatile.
-If you can, avoid rotary tools with single speeds, since sometimes it will rotate too fast for delicate material.
-In general, the single speed dremel tools like the Dremel 100 will have single speed rotors.
-The trade off is that it will be small, easy to use and cheap.
+If you can, avoid rotary tools with single speeds since sometimes they will rotate too fast for delicate material.
+In general, single-speed dremel tools like the Dremel 100 will have single-speed rotors.
+The trade-off is that it will be small, easy to use, and cheap.

 Versatility: You should really consider dremel tools that come with a variety of bits.
-These bits should allow you to crave, engrave, sand, cut, sharpen, clean and polish.
-You have diamond dremel bits which can be used for hard materials, high speed cutters, sanding bands and drums, abrasive cutting wheels, fiberglass cutting wheel, dremel mandrel, grinding stones, polishing felts, wheels and cones.
+These bits should allow you to crave, engrave, sand, cut, sharpen, clean, and polish.
+You have diamond dremel bits that can be used for hard materials, high-speed cutters, sanding bands and drums, abrasive cutting wheels, fiberglass cutting wheels, dremel mandrels, grinding stones, polishing felts, wheels, and cones.
 Our point is, there are many types of dremel bits out there.
 Be sure you consider whether or not your rotary tool comes with them or not.
-Also make sure your dremel tool is adaptable to fit a variety of accessories.
+Also, make sure your dremel tool is adaptable to fit a variety of accessories.
 You never know what bit you will use for certain occasions.